MFSN: Multi-perspective Fusion Search Network For Pre-training Knowledge in Speech Emotion Recognition: Experimental Setup Results

-In the quantization modeling approach, we imitate Wav2vec2 \cite{baevski2020wav2vec2} and assign $B$ codebooks to all speech frames, each containing $W$ codewords, resulting in a total of $N_q = W^B$ clustering centers.
+As shown in Figure \ref{Toy}, to mitigate the impact caused by variations in engineering implementations, we employ a unified framework for different modeling methods.
+The specific parameters of the network are shown in Table \ref{Table2}.
+In the quantization modeling method, we imitate Wav2vec2 \cite{baevski2020wav2vec2} and assign $B$ codebooks to all frame features, each containing $W$ codewords, resulting in a total of $N = W^B$ clustering centers.
 The label vector $Y$ is composed of the clustering centers corresponding to $X[Z]$ and the sampled negative examples.
-The model is trained with BCEloss for reconstruction.

-On the other hand, in the continuous modeling approach, we imitate Data2vec \cite{baevski2022data2vec} and use the mean value of the outputs of the last $L_c$ encoder layers as the $Y$.
-The model is trained with MSEloss for reconstruction.
+In the continuous modeling method, we imitate Data2vec \cite{baevski2022data2vec} and use the mean value of the outputs of the last $L$ encoder layers as the $Y$.
+They were trained separately using BCE loss and MSE loss for reconstruction, with a data mask rate set at 65\%.

-The training framework of the model is illustrated in Figure \ref{testmodel}.
-We feed $\tilde{X}$ into Transformer encoders to obtain $\hat{X}$, which not only learns speech reconstruction but is also fed into the Co-attention module \cite{zou2022speech} after detaching.
-This module fuses the representations under the guidance of spectrogram information for emotion recognition.

-To comprehensively compare the abilities of different modeling approaches, we not only test the models' capability in discrete emotion recognition but also in dimensional emotion analysis.
-To highlight the differences between regression results, we utilize mean squared error (MSE) as the evaluation metric for dimensional emotion analysis.
-In Table \ref{Tabletest}, we report the predicted valence (V), activation (A), and dominance (D) results in addition to UA and WA.

-The results in Table \ref{Tabletest} reveal a clear advantage of the continuous method in the dimensional emotion analysis.
-The performance of the quantization method improves significantly with an increase in the number of quantization units $N_q$, while the performance of the continuous method remains relatively consistent regardless of changes in the number of prediction layers $L_c$.
-In the case of discrete emotion recognition results, the continuous method performs similarly to the quantization method.
-Insufficient quantization units $N_q$ in the quantization method can limit the model's performance, whereas the continuous model demonstrates more stable performance.

-The experimental results demonstrate that under the condition of training solely based on speech reconstruction, continuous modeling allows the model to better consider the complex emotional cues present in speech.
-In contrast, quantization modeling requires an adequate number of quantization units to effectively capture these cues.
-As the number of quantization units gradually increases, the model progressively exhibits characteristics similar to the continuous method.
-Therefore, to obtain more comprehensive emotional information, it is advisable to use a continuous modeling pre-trained model as the speech semantic extractor.